mayasarena/mayasarena/README.md

 🏔️ I like hiking up mountains (when I get the chance) <br />
 🩷 In my free time, I like cozy gaming, art, and reading fantasy romance novels

-## Current Projects
-> 🪴 [Mood Garden](https://github.com/mayasarena/mood-garden) - I'm currently finishing up development and testing of a mood-tracking web app, where the user gets to create a cute garden to visualize their moods.

-> 🫧 [Bubbles UI](https://github.com/mayasarena/bubbles-ui) - In the early stages of developing a component library for React.

 ## Programming Languages and Tech
 React - Node.js - JavaScript - TypeScript - Next.js - Tailwind CSS - HTML/CSS - Python